reenhilm/2025v5-js-RAWG/README.md

-## Project I created in my accelerated course in frontend development
+## 2025v5-js-RAWG - for my accelerated course in frontend development

 A TODO-list where items are saved in Local Storage with custom categories where the categories are fetched from an API.